Social housing

 All AIS can manage property in any of the 19 municipalities.
 If you wish to live in a particular municipality or neighbourhood, you should inform the AIS when you register.

-• The total taxable income of all household members must not exceed the specified income thresholds, which are adjusted annually.
+- Your total taxable household income cannot exceed the specified income thresholds.
+These amounts are adjusted annually.

-• The household must fully occupy the rental property, which must be the household's principal residence.
+- Your household must fully occupy the rented property.
+It must be your household's principal residence.

-You can find all the conditions and the registration form on the Opens in new windowrental assistance page of the Housing Fund website.
+You can find all the conditions and the registration form on the 'Opens in new windowBecome a tenant of the Fund’ page on the Housing Fund website.

 Municipal housing